yhao-wang/REAR/README.md

 ## 🌟 Acknowledgement

-Please cite the following paper if you find our code helpful.
+Please cite the following paper if you find our code or data helpful.

 ```bibtex
 @article{wang2024rear,